ypcrts/vim-uncrustify/README.md

-# vim-uncrustify with zero configuration
+# uncrustify quickly in vim with zero configuration

 ## Get it